e-VITA/e-VITA-Documentation/dashboard-user-manual/README.md

 The user has to access with his credential to the specific cloud service before registering the relative device, in order to give the permission to e-VITA platform to get the measures from the cloud.
 The system will remind to access the cloud if the user tries to register the respective sensors before.

 ![alt tag](./img/Cloud_Services_page.png "Cloud Services page")

+**Please note:** Access to the cloud service would be preferable in the private mode of the browser, so that the session information is not stored; in this way, it cannot be a problem that users registered with different profiles in the e-VITA platform want to sign into the same cloud service from the same terminal.

 ### Cloud Service log-in